trinodb/trino/docs/src/main/sphinx/security/cli.rst

 ===========================
-CLI Kerberos Authentication
+CLI Kerberos authentication
 ===========================

 The Trino :doc:`/installation/cli` can connect to a :doc:`Trino coordinator
 </security/server>`, that has Kerberos authentication enabled.

-Environment Configuration
+Environment configuration
 -------------------------

 .. |subject_node| replace:: client